MyBenefitsKeeper Reviews and Health Insurance Innovations Scam Complaints

 Below we would like to mention the top 5 complaints based on BBB reviews and unpleasant situations.

 This article aims to raise awareness of MyBenefitsKeeper, aka Health Insurance Innovations, to make people more wise and careful when choosing their health insurance plans.
+Meanwhile, beware of a series of insurance scams in this link.

 Health Insurance Innovations Telemarketing Approach